-If atheism is a religion, then anything can be a fucking religion: golf, music, politics, integral calculus, cooking, and internet porn.
+If atheism is a religion, then anything can be a fucking religion: golf, music, politics, integral calculus, Star Trek, cooking, poker, and internet porn.
 Congratulations.
 The word “religion” has now been bastardized and beaten into utter meaninglessness.

-But clearly atheism isn’t.
-And if atheism isn’t a religion, then spirituality can have no place in it.
+And if atheism isn’t a religion, and clearly it’s not, then spirituality can have no place in it.

 Please, let’s leave crazy to crazy.

 For the record, I see no real harm in any of this.
-I‘m just pointing out the illogical use of the word.
-I expect atheists and other freethinkers to be if only a bit more lucid and not cater to religious delusion – even colloquially.
+I’m just pointing out the illogical use of the word.
+I expect atheists to be more lucid and rational and not prone to catering to religious delusion, even colloquially.